-If you are using the remote dialogue feature (see "Remote Dialogues" on page 3-6), you must have networking installed on both the local and remote systems.
-You must also have telnetd running on the remote system, or you must arrange for inetd to run it.
+If you are using the remote dialogue feature (see "Remote Dialogues" on page 3-6), you must have networking installed on both the local and target systems.
+You must also have in.telnetd running on the target system, or you must arrange for inetd (xinetd on Linux) to run it.
 See the man pages for these facilities for more information.